cdmandrews/cdmandrews.github.io/5362/weekly/week-07-notes.md

 ### ethics in the age of update culture
 - what are the effects/costs of update culture?  how do they coalesce around economics and labor issues?
+    - TW: discussion of impacts of suicide.
+Here's a [May 2023 blog post by one of Gallagher's (self-disclosed) interviewees](https://blog.penelopetrunk.com/2023/05/12/grappling-with-the-death-of-heather-armstrong-where-does-dooce-leave-us-now/) about how "Content creation to feed influencer life is the sweatshop labor of the new millennium."
 - in what sense are timing, attention, and management coping mechanisms for the costs of update culture?
 - what is the role of virtue ethics and a **normative, contingent ethical framework** for digital writing? (p.
 140)
 - what is your experience with Gallagher's three habits/**digital communication virtues** for writers in the context of digital/21st century writing?